niaid/virome-pipeline/docs/README_for_DiscoVir_outputs.md

 # README of DiscoVir Outputs

 Thanks for using [Nephele's](https://nephele.niaid.nih.gov) DiscoVir virome pipeline!
-See our [pipeline details page](https://nephele.niaid.nih.gov/pipeline_details/discovir) for more information, and for additional questions and help, please email us at nephelesupport@nih.gov.
+See our [pipeline details page](https://nephele.niaid.nih.gov/pipeline_details/discovir) for more information, and for additional questions and help, please email us at nephelesupport@nih.gov (include your jobID and log messages for help with errors).

+**Log file**

+- *logfile.txt:* main log file for the pipeline.
+DiscoVir uses [Snakemake](https://snakemake.github.io) for the workflow, and logfile.txt has the Snakemake output for each step in the pipeline.
+It will list any errors (look for "Error"), and direct you to the step's individual log file for more information.

+### Folders

 There are two main folder types in the output of the DiscoVir pipeline:

 - Sample folders: per-sample output
 - Combined folders: outputs of analysis on sequences combined from across the entire dataset & tables merged from the individual sample results.

-**Combined folders**

-**Sample folders**
+Here we will highlight the final output of each pipeline step as well as other important files.
+For a complete list of the outputs of each tool (including any intermediate files), please see the individual tool's documentation linked below.

+#### Combined folders

+#### Sample folders

 Each sample has an individual folder which contains subfolders for each step in the pipeline that analyzes the individual sample's sequences.
-Here we will highlight the final output of each step as well as other important files.
-For a complete list of the outputs of each tool (including any intermediate files), please see the individual tool's documentation linked below.

 The subfolders inside the sample folder are: